-Figure 1 illustrates that, all of our time series might include structural breaks and trends.
-While the most recent break dates seem to appear during the global financial crisis (around years 2008 and 2009), other potential break points might be detected in the early 2000s (when economic recessions occur in several countries), or at different time points after financial crises.
-The upward trends also change their patterns after crisis (except for GDP and imports from China).
-Considering that, our sample includes countries at different development levels with many geographical and political differences, their break points might be more diverse.
-Thus, ignoring the structural breaks (both in the level and in the trend, specific for each countries or common for the whole sample) might lead to false statistical inference.
+Figure 1 illustrates that all of our time series might include structural breaks and trends.
+While the most recent break dates seem to appear during the global financial crisis (around years 2008 and 2009), other potential break points might be detected in the early 2000s (when economic recessions occur in several countries), or at different time points after the global financial crisis.
+The upward trends also change their patterns after the crisis (except for GDP and imports from China).
+Considering that our sample includes countries at different development levels with many geographical and political differences, their break points might be more diverse.
+Thus, ignoring the structural breaks (both in the level and in the trend, specific for each country or common for the whole sample) might lead to false statistical inferences.